samn33/sharqit/README.md

 ## Feature

-- Reducing T-count using ZX-calculus
+- Support two types of gate-count reduction methods: 1) using ZX-calculus, 2) using Phase Polynomial
 - Implemented in C++ language

 ## Install